jordymeow/ai-engine/readme.txt

 == Changelog ==

-= 1.7.4 (2023/06/13) =
+= 1.7.6 (2023/06/15) =
-* Fix: Issue where "0" was considered as empty in the case of streaming.
-* Fix: The AI Output can now be outside of the AI Container.
+* Add: Streaming in Playground.
+* Update: Enhanced the UI of the Playground.
+* Update: Better handling of the errors from OpenAI and Pinecone.
 * 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
 * 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
 Thank you!

+= 1.7.5 (2023/06/14) =
+* Add: Added the Turbo 16k model.
+* Fix: Issue where "0" was considered as empty in the case of streaming.
+* Fix: The AI Output can now be outside of the AI Container.

 = 1.7.3 (2023/06/11) =
 * Add: Embeddings Export (no worries, Import will be next!).